How to Detect Fake Scrum?

 2022 08 01 head

-Some organisations are adopting agile and Scrum approaches simply because they see competitors doing it.
+Some organizations are adopting agile and Scrum approaches simply because they see competitors doing it.
 In these situations, there is rarely a desire to adopt a new mindset and culture, or motivation for true change.

 A common pattern is the adoption of a new nomenclature.
 Project Managers are renamed as Scrum Masters.
 Business Analysts become Product Owners.